 The following is a post from contributing writer Amanda from The Pelsers.

-Amanda juggles homeschooling her 5 year old, who is starting 1st grade, while running after her active toddler.
+Amanda juggles homeschooling her 5 year old while running after her active toddler.
 She recently released an ebook in PDF, Kindle, and Nook titled Finding Joy in Depression to encourage women to stop hiding from depression, give tips for those trying to manage depression, and support those with a loved one suffering from depression.
 She blogs about life, motherhood, homeschooling, technology, books, faith, and more at ThePelsers.com.